SimonChabrier/symfonyStarterPackUser/README.md

 - Full public rep with base directories : asssets --> css - images - js - default favicon.png
 - Default app.js with simple JS Vanilla ApiFecth exemple (Load on home).
 - Little JQuery toggle example to display/hide content you can use.
-- Header / Navbar / Slider / Footer include in _fragments
+- Navbar / Slider / Footer include in _fragments
-- Main content template
+- Find main content template in templates/front/home.html.twig
+- Nav and Footer are included in base.html.twig
 - Well-sized default images for app social share

 ### Made with :